+Terrain changes more often on the trails, so you will be shifting more frequently.
 Keep in mind that different gears work differently.
 Use small gears, shifting early as you approach hills to keep your RPMs up.

-Expect to run into things like rocks, logs, and potholes that you may not be able to get over.
+Expect to run into things like rocks, logs, roots, and potholes that you may not be able to get over.
 That is why you have to anticipate those obstacles.
-Steer around them and continue looking ahead of them.
+Steer around them and continue looking ahead for them.
 It is a well-known fact in cycling that if you look at something long enough, you will steer your bike toward that obstacle and will then have to go over it.

 By the end of the ride, you will most likely be wearing more dirt than you ever did when cycling on the road.
 You may also be a little bloody.
-In mountain biking, it is easy to fall or let your foot slip off the pedal, causing cuts and bruises.
+In mountain biking, it is easy to fall or let your foot unclip or slip off the pedal, causing cuts and bruises.

 Before you head out, pack accordingly.
 Carry more repair tools and food than you normally would if you were cycling on the road.
 And give your bike a good check before you go.
 You may end up in places where your cell phone may not work, so be prepared ahead of time.

 Because you could cut or scrape easily when mountain biking, carry a basic first aid kit.
 And of course, always wear a helmet.

 Also, understand the level of the trails that you are riding.
 Trails may be marked differently around the country.
 Ask about the level of difficulty if you are not sure.
 And if you find yourself on a trail that you cannot handle, then back track.

 If you are like most road-to-mountain biking converts, you may soon prefer the trails of nature to the tar-ridden roads ruled by cars.
 Maybe you are even ready for more adventure.
 If so, consider competitive racing, observed trials (competitions with challenging obstacle courses), longer charity rides, or off-road vacations.
 After all, some of the most beautiful places in the world are accessible by bike.